nanotrueba/CISC-187/Homework-Activities/Activity 12.md

 		return newArray;
 }
 ```
-The function above has a space complexity of
+The function above has a space complexity of O(N).
+This is because the function begins by initializing an emtpy array called newArray and iterating through the input array once from the end to the front.
+During each iteration it pushes one character from the input array to the array called newArray.
+When each element is copied from the input array into newArray, the space required grows with the size of the input.
+In the end the space complexity results to O(N).

 ### 3. Create a new function to reverse an array that takes up just O(1) extra space.
 ```
 code here